 Can CBD Oil Help Shrink Cancer in Dogs?

 According to an article from the American Kennel Club (AKC), there is no specific data on using CBD to treat dogs with cancer specifically (1).

-However, anecdotal evidence from dog owners suggests that CBD can help not only with cancer but also with neuropathic pain, loss of appetite, seizures, nausea, anxiety, and more.
+However, anecdotal evidence from dog owners suggests that CBD can help not only with cancer but also with neuropathic pain, loss of appetite, seizures, nausea, and episode of severe stress in dogs.